- Residency Qualifications

 Every person who is required to have a license to fish, hunt, and/or trap must carry such license with them (electronic copy, printed paper, or annual hard card) and show the license immediately upon request of any officer whose duty it is to enforce the game and inland fish laws, or upon the demand of any owner or lessee, or any employee or representative of such owner or lessee, upon whose land or water such person may be hunting, trapping, or fishing.

-- Persons who have been a bonafide resident of the city, county, or state for six consecutive months immediately preceding the date of application for license;
+- U.S. citizens who have been a bona fide resident of the city or county for six months immediately prior to purchasing a license for that city or county.

 All persons, except those listed below, must purchase the proper licenses before fishing.